OUR DEGREE PROGRAMS

 This programme focuses first on developing language skills and appreciation of our shared African experience, then on developing and deepening realistic and critical reflection on this experience, and later on forming a personal synthesis.
 In this way the aim is to enable a student to acquire a capacity for self-education and, thus, become a responsible educator throughout life.
 The programme aims to form a person who lives by authentic values, is prepared for genuine dialogue and is available for the service of others.
 Such a person will be able to judge a situation reasonably, decide and act responsibly for the good of all and educate others to do the same.

 The programme will run for three (3) semesters on a full-time basis, or six (6) semesters on a part-time basis.
 Each semester will normally consist of 15 weeks.
 Part 1 of the programme will be offered on full-time basis for two (2) semesters and part-time basis for four (4) semesters.
 Part 2 will be offered full-time for a period of one (1) semester, and part-time for a period of two (2) semesters.
 The programme will normally commence either in August or in February.
-A student shall register for six (6) courses for Part 1, two of which shall be core courses and four optional.
+A student shall register for eight (6) courses for Part 1, four of which shall be core courses and four optional.
 Optional courses will be chosen from a range of options available in any one year.
 Each course shall normally consist of 30 hours of teaching and is single weighted.
 For full-time students, the dissertation will normally be submitted on or before 30 June or 30 November of the third semester, and part-time students will normally submit it on or before 30 June or 30 November of the sixth semester.

 Here is an opportunity to experience learning at its best.
 Arrupe College offers you an opportunity to study some of the courses on demand in a multi-cultural environment from the some of best lecturers on the continent.